Here’s Why Moving In Together After Being Long-Distance Is Tough

-Moving in together is a big step in any relationship, and the decision to do so is best made after careful consideration.
-If you're in a long-distance relationship and considering relocating so you can be in the same city, co-habitation might seem like a no-brainer.
+Moving in together is a big step in any relationship, and the decision to do it is best made after careful consideration.
+If you're in a long-distance relationship and considering relocating so you can be in the same city as your partner, co-habitation might seem like a no-brainer.
 However, moving in together after being long-distance isn't always the best idea.
 According to Dr. Joshua Klapow, Ph.D., clinical psychologist and host of The Kurre and Klapow Show, letting convenience and excitement overshadow careful consideration could be a mistake.

-Even if you've visited each other often, these vacation-style visits aren't typically enough to give you an accurate picture of how someone operates daily. "[When you live with someone] you will see them at times of the day when you wouldn’t normally, you will see and experience their habits, quirks, fears, oddities, and everything else that has been covered up while you could each retreat back to you own private location," says Dr. Klapow.
-Even if you're convinced you already know everything there is to know about your partner, rest assured that moving in together will still illuminate something new.
+Even if you've visited each other often, these vacation-style visits aren't typically enough to give you an accurate picture of how someone operates daily. "[When you live with someone] you will see them at times of the day when you wouldn’t normally [see them], you will see and experience their habits, quirks, fears, oddities, and everything else that has been covered up while you could each retreat back to your own private location[s]," says Dr. Klapow.
+Even if you're convinced you already know everything there is to know about your partner, rest assured that moving in together can still illuminate something new.
 "Although you may doubt this truth because of your feelings for them, no one escapes this reality," warns Dr. Klapow.
 "Living with someone means seeing them in a different way physically, behaviorally, and emotionally."

-On the other hand, it's important to acknowledge that moving in together after being long-distance may be the right decision for some couples, especially since relocating can come with a ton of financial uncertainty.
-This uncertainty may be easier to handle if living expenses are shared.
-So, if living together feels like the best, most feasible option, Dr. Klapow recommends opening the lines of communication far in advance.
+On the other hand, it's important to acknowledge that moving in together after being long-distance can feel like the right decision for some couples, especially since relocating can come with a ton of financial uncertainty.
+So, if living together feels like the best, most feasible option, Dr. Klapow recommends opening the lines of communication far in advance of the move.
 This way, you have plenty of time to assess whether you're making the best decision for everyone involved.
 Dr. Klapow strongly recommends asking the following questions to ensure you're on the same page:

 - What are your expectations for the co-habitation space?